February 14

 Related Questions

-Why did Bell and Gray file on the same day?
+Why did Bell file his patent application on the same day as Elisha Gray?

 America 250 Atlas: Bell Files Telephone Patent Application is part of U.S. presidential, constitutional, or national civic history.